Embassy of Switzerland in Russia

 Coronavirus: Current travel restrictions

-As of 12 October 2020, any person entering Switzerland from Russia and numerous other countries will have to undergo a ten-day quarantine.
-For further information, please check the website of the Federal Office of Public Health (FOPH).
+As of 29 October 2020, persons entering Switzerland from Russia will no longer have to undergo a quarantine upon arrival.
+For the latest information, please check the website of the Federal Office of Public Health (FOPH).